dsccommunity/SChannelDsc/README.md

 Please leave comments, feature requests, and bug reports in the issues tab for this module.

-If you would like to modify SharePointDsc module, please feel free.
+If you would like to modify SChannelDsc module, please feel free.
 Please refer to the [Contribution Guidelines](https://github.com/Microsoft/SChannelDsc/wiki/Contributing%20to%20SChannelDSC) for information about style guides, testing and patterns for contributing to DSC resources.